 The National Education Association believes that the need for quality education demands that criteria for presidential appointments in the field of education shall include a commitment to public education and significant contributions to the education community.
-Education employees should be included in such appointments.
-(1970, 1990)
+Education employees should both have input in the selection of candidates and be included as candidates for such appointments.
+(1970, 2024)